+35725368683

 The loss of a close member of the family or relative is an emotionally stressful and sad experience.
 However, it also involves practical issues, technicalities, and arrangements that need to be made.

 Probate in Cyprus is the process and legal steps taken to administer the estate of a person who has died (the deceased).
-Taxes and debts need to be paid, while money, assets, and other property need to be distributed.
+Taxes and debts must be paid, while money, assets, and other property must be distributed.

 The total of the deceased’s property, money, and possessions is called his or her estate.
 It is everything owned by the person who has died.